 Taylor Park Reservoir Operations

-From Erik Knight with the Western Colorado Area Office of the Bureau of Reclamation:
+August 2 update from Erik Knight, Western Colorado Area Office of the Bureau of Reclamation:

 The July 1 forecast now projects 140,000 AF of runoff into Taylor Park Reservoir between April and July.
 This is 141% of average and represents a 3,000 AF increase from the June 15 forecast, and back to where we were on the June 1 forecast.